openstad/openstad-docs/technical/api/resource-vote.md

 #### isViewable: false | true

-Is the vote count viewable.
-This can influence the voting
+Is the vote count publicly viewable.
+This can influence the voting process.

 #### isActiveFrom: "ISODate" en isActiveTo: "ISODate"

-Van waneer tot waneer kan er gestemd worden.
-Buiten deze data is het stemmen gesloten.
+Between what dates is voting allowed.
+Outside of these dates voting is closed.
-De waarde van isActive overruled dit.
-Anders gezegd: dit werkt alleen als isActive null is.
+The value in isActive overrules this.
+In other words: this only works if isActive is null.

 #### isActive: null | false | true